-Wells Fargo agrees to $800,000 penalty in 38 Studios case
+Wells Fargo agrees to pay $800K in Schilling video game deal

 - 'Everybody feels it': Boeing workers react to second 737 crash

+It said they failed to disclose that 38 Studios needed at least $75 million but would receive only $50 million of proceeds from the offering, leaving a gap of $25 million.
+It also said Wells Fargo represented 38 Studios while also representing the state economic development agency as bond placement agent, something it failed to disclose.

+The economic development agency previously settled the case, paying a $50,000 penalty without admitting wrongdoing.

 Claims against a Wells Fargo employee are still pending.
+A message was left with his lawyer.

+In a separate lawsuit in state court, Rhode Island sued several people and companies involved in the deal.
+It received about $61 million in settlements in that case, which ended in 2017.